quantumOpticsTheorySydney/quantumOpticsTheorySydney.github.io/_pages/home.md

 permalink: /
 ---

 Welcome to the website of the Quantum Optics Theory Group at The University Sydney!
 As our name suggests, we are a quantum optics theory group working at [The University of Sydney](http://sydney.edu.au) in the [School of Physics](https://www.sydney.edu.au/science/schools/school-of-physics.html).
-The group is led by Sahand Mahmoodian who is a Senior Lecturer and Australian Research Council Future Fellow.
+The group is led by Sahand Mahmoodian who is an Australian Research Council Future Fellow.

 Our research is chiefly focused on understanding quantum many-body phenomena in quantum optical systems.
 These systems can be used to create new quantum states of light which can be useful for quantum technologies.